Liverpool and Man Utd’s trophy cabinets compared: Which club has won more silverware?

 We’ve taken a look at the stats to see how their two trophy cabinets compare.

-The Red Devils also hold the record for the most league titles and the most Community Shields.
+The Red Devils still hold the joint record for the most league titles, as well as the most Community Shields.
 They are also the second-most successful club in FA Cup history and have won a few continental honours, including three European Cups.

-Liverpool also have some impressive records and no English side has won more League Cups, European Cups, UEFA Cups or UEFA Super Cups than them.
+Liverpool also have some impressive records and no English side has won more League Cups, European Cups, UEFA Cups or UEFA Super Cups.

 Liverpool